About Departmental Editor

 20 03, 2019

-LING2060 Languages of China Prof Stephen Matthews Advanced Course, Sem 2, 6 credits Course Description This course surveys languages spoken in China (including Taiwan).
+LING2060 Languages of China Dr. Marcelo Sevilla Advanced Course, Sem 2, 6 credits Course Description This course surveys languages spoken in China (including Taiwan).
 These languages belong to various families such as the Sinitic, Tibeto-Burman, Tai-Kadai, Hmong-Mien, Mongolic, Turkic, Tungusic and Austronesian etc. The emphasis of the course will rest on the structure of selected languages from these families rather than the historical relationship between them.
 The course involves practical work and provides useful background for other courses in linguistics.
 Pre-requisite LING1000 Assessment 100% coursework

 20 03, 2019